csh970605/csh970605.github.io/_posts/2023-04-01-Kernel_SVM.md

 mermaid: true
 ---

-# What is kernel SVM?
+# What is Kernel SVM?

 It is a concept that came out to compensate for the disadvantage that SVM cannot handle non linear datasets like image below.<br><br>